 Domestic violence charges

 Domestic violence charges in Australia refer to criminal offences that occur in relationships or family settings, including assault, threats, harassment, and property damage.
-Understanding what constitutes a domestic violence offence and your legal options is important if you're facing charges or seeking protection.
+People facing charges or seeking protection often consider what constitutes a domestic violence offence and the legal options that may be available.
 This guide explains the types of charges, potential consequences, and what to expect through the legal process.

 Domestic violence charges